 The Drawing Room displays furniture from several of the important urban areas of the Colonies, including Boston, Newport, New York, Philadelphia, and Charleston.

 The development, after the American Revolution, of a separate room for dining also created the need for new kinds of furniture such as the sideboard and the stationary dining table.

 The Chillman Suite

-The furnishings, in the Empire style, illustrate the ancient Greek, Roman and Egyptian designs that were popular in the early 1800s.
+The furnishings, in the Grecian-style, illustrate the ancient Greek, Roman and Egyptian designs that were popular in the early 1800s.